Jbleezy/BO1-Reimagined/README.md

 * Removed popup menu when changing graphic content to unrestricted
 * Combat settings: removed Sprint/Hold Breath option and Steady Sniper option (sniper scopes are always steady now)
 * Combat settings: added Previous Weapon option
+* Combat settings: changed name of "USE EQUIPMENT" to "EQUIPMENT"
+* Combat settings: changed name of "GROUND SUPPORT" to "PLACEABLE MINE"
 * Option to change FOV (65-120 in intervals of 5)
 * Option to show FPS on HUD
 * Option to change max FPS